Statement from the Chairwoman of the Executive Board

 With the successful recertification of our energy management system according to the DIN EN ISO 50001 standard, the results of our measures to boost energy efficiency were confirmed in 2018.
 With the efficient use of energy, which is one of the key pillars of the energy transition, we are able to make an effective and measurable contribution towards reducing CO2 emissions.
 The scope of application of the certified energy management system includes all German and Polish companies with significant energy consumption.

-In 2018, we successfully raised our already high ratio by 8.5 % to € 676 million in 2018.
+In 2018, we successfully raised our already high added value ratio by 8.5 % to € 676 million in 2018.
 This key indicator reflects the significant economic added value of our business activities at all of our locations.

-Highly skilled, satisfied and motivated specialist staff and managers are one of HHLA’s key factors for success. in varied and attractive social benefits, extensive options for education and training, and numerous ways to optimise their work-life balance all increase the loyalty and motivation of our employees.
+Highly skilled, satisfied and motivated specialist staff and managers are one of HHLA’s key factors for success.
+Investments in varied and attractive social benefits, extensive options for education and training, and numerous ways to optimise their work-life balance all increase the loyalty and motivation of our employees.
 With measures to protect and promote health, as well as occupational safety, we take our social responsibility very seriously.
 Since a significant proportion of our staff carry out tasks that are physically demanding, high occupational safety standards and the active promotion of good health greatly contribute towards counteracting the effects of demographic change in the company.
 We actively promote the establishment of agile structures by forming cross-functional teams.
 Diversity criteria are anchored within our strategic HR management with corresponding targets.
 HHLA is an attractive employer.
 This is reflected in the strong interest among young people to do an apprenticeship at HHLA, in the many years that our staff spend with the company, and in our increasing headcount.

 We want to continue to belong to those elite German corporations whose sustainability efforts are recognised by independent experts.
 For this reason, we will continue to steadily enhance our sustainable business model.